glhr/rasa_project/user_data/user_data.md

 - are you friendly
 - james what can you do for me
 - how is it going today
+- what tasks can you accomplish
+- i can explain you
+- say hello to the mouse
+- when i ask the task it means that you have to do the precise instructions
+- don't break anything

 ## intent:find
 - is there a [yellow](object_color) rubber [duck](object_name) on the [table](placement)